7 Leadership Training Skills To Make Your Store More Successful

 1. The Ability to Make Difficult Decisions

-When faced with a critical decision, looking at the facts objectively can be hard.
+When faced with a critical decision, your leadership qualities will be tested; looking at the facts objectively can be hard.
 The old adage we see what we want to see allows some leaders to procrastinate or avoid the tough choices.
-The question to ask yourself is, Is this affecting our customers in a negative way?
-If so, make a decision - provide more training, establish more concrete processes, or make a change.
+The question to ask yourself is, Is this affecting our customer loyalty in a negative way?
+If so, make a decision - provide more training, establish more concrete processes, or make a change to solve problems.

 2. The Ability to Get Everyone Onboard – Even if They Disagree With It

-In retail, a lot of factors dictates what happens; you overbought too much merchandise that isn’t selling, so now you have to find a way to convince people they want it.
-Your management team has decided to offer a new loyalty program that staff doesn’t think is very good, but they still have to promote it.
+In the retail environment, a lot of factors dictates what happens; you overbought too much merchandise that isn't selling, so now you have to find a way to convince people they want it.
+Your management team has decided to offer a new loyalty program that staff doesn't think is very good, but they still have to promote it.
 You get the picture.

-While there are bound to be disagreements, a true leader has to find a way to get everyone to agree to a course of action.
-That doesn't mean everyone will agree with the course, but they must agree to work together.
+While there are bound to be disagreements, having leadership skills in retail means you have to find a way to get everyone to agree to a course of action.
+That doesn't mean every employee will agree with the course, but they must agree to work together.

-One thing that can help is to make change a part of every day.
-Associates fight change when things have been left static too long and they’ve been told to just deal with it.
-A true leader has to take the time for one-on-one conversations if they want to lead their team in one direction.
+One thing that can help leaders is to make change a part of every day.
+Associates fight change when things have been left static too long and they've been told to just deal with it .
+Leaders need to take the time for one-on-one conversations if they want to lead their team in one direction.

 3. The Ability to Give Feedback On A Regular Basis